calebh/calebh.github.io/_posts/2018-3-3-Type-Inference-by-Solving-Constraints.md

 The constraint solver presented here is based on Norman Ramsey's book *Programming Languages: Build, Prove, and Compare*.
 The book is still unpublished at the time of this post's publication.

-The code for the full constraint solver is available here under the Unlicense license (which places the code presented here in the public domain): https://gist.github.com/calebh/05300bad85b9a1ab1d4e1cb7e2f0383c
+The code in this blog post is placed under the Unlicense license (which places the code presented here in the public domain).

 ## Related Links